uOttawaMSRM/uOttawaMSRM/README.md

 ## Important information
 1. Do not save your data in the GitHub repositories, use (whatever is chosen, maybe dropbox?) instead.
+2. This file is a markdown file.
+For more information, see https://guides.github.com/features/mastering-markdown/.
-2. For help with things not explained here, see https://docs.github.com/en.
+3. For help with things not explained here, see https://docs.github.com/en.